csasbach/IShouldBeCommitted/ExampleModules/Test/ReadMe.md

 ```# To run tests for this module
 .\Misc\RunLocalTests.ps1

-# To run tests for this modules and all modules beneath it recursively
+# To run tests for this module and all modules beneath it recursively
 .\Misc\RunAllTestsRecursive.ps1
 ```